Why Millions Of Kids Can't Read, And What Better Teaching Can Do About It

 The children were writing a report about a pet they wanted.
 They had to write down three things that pet could do.

 A little boy named Quinn spelled the word "bark" incorrectly.
 He wrote "boc."
-Spelling errors are like a window into what's going on in a child's brain when they're learning to read.
+Spelling errors are like a window into what's going on in a child's brain when he is learning to read.
 Venable prompted him to sound out the entire word.

 "What's the first sound?"
 Venable asked him.